Symphytum bulbosum K.F.Schimp.

 Bloom Time: March and April

-Symphytum bulbosum is a flowering plant up to 20 inches (50 cm) tall and grows from small tubers or rhizomes in wet swampy places.
+Symphytum bulbosum is a flowering plant that grows up to 20 inches (50 cm) tall from small tubers or rhizomes in wet, swampy places.
 The petals are pale yellow and up to 1 inch (2.5 cm) long.
 It flowers in March and April.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).